thiagosindra/higher-resolution-hypothesis/docs/sections/implications.md

       <li>Clear policies and procedures rather than implicit social rules</li>
     </ul>

-    <h3>Stimming: Your Brain's Stabilization System</h3>

-    <p>Think of stimming like this: Your distributed pathways are like dozens of musicians all playing their own rhythms.
-It's chaotic and energy-intensive to keep them coordinated.
-When you stim—rock, hand-flap, spin, repeat movements—you're creating a steady beat that all those pathways can synchronize to, like a drummer establishing tempo for the orchestra.</p>

-    <p><strong>What happens when you stim:</strong></p>
+    <h3>Stimming: Reactive Overflow and Why Suppression Makes Things Worse</h3>

+    <p>Stimming happens when your brain has more activation than it can contain internally.
+Think of it like water overflowing from a full bucket—when distributed activation exceeds what your inhibitory systems can manage, it spills into the most accessible outlet: motor circuits.
+The movement isn't planned or chosen; it emerges naturally when internal activation has nowhere else to go.</p>

+    <p><strong>What stimming represents:</strong></p>
     <ul>
-      <li>Creates rhythmic sensory feedback</li>
-      <li>Helps synchronize asynchronous neural pathways</li>
-      <li>Reduces the energy needed to maintain coordination</li>
-      <li>Regulates overall activation levels</li>
-      <li>Provides predictable sensory input (low prediction error)</li>
+      <li>Overflow of distributed activation into motor pathways</li>
+      <li>Natural consequence of high internal processing load</li>
+      <li>Reactive output—not a regulatory tool</li>
+      <li>Sign that your brain is managing a lot internally</li>
     </ul>

     <p><strong>What happens when stimming is suppressed:</strong></p>
     <ul>
-      <li>Lose primary stabilization mechanism</li>
-      <li>Must spend extra energy maintaining coordination internally</li>
+      <li>The overflow activation is still there—you just can't express it through movement</li>
+      <li>Now you have to actively work to keep it from becoming movement (recruiting control centers)</li>
+      <li>This takes extra brain resources and energy on top of the existing load</li>
+      <li>If suppression is fear-driven ("I'll be judged"), your stress systems activate, adding more load</li>
-      <li>Faster path to energy depletion and collapse</li>
+      <li>Combined result: faster path to energy depletion and collapse</li>
-      <li>Increased distress and difficulty functioning</li>
     </ul>

     <p><strong>The shift:</strong> Don't view stimming as something to eliminate.
-Recognize it as a crucial regulatory tool.
-Accommodations should allow stimming, not suppress it.</p>
+It's a visible sign of invisible internal processing.
+Suppressing it doesn't reduce the load—it adds to it.
+Accommodations should allow stimming, recognizing that preventing the outlet increases distress without addressing what triggered the overflow.</p>

     <h3>Routines and Predictability: Not Rigidity, Energy Management</h3>